safinal/compositional-image-retrieval/README.md

 Our approach leverages natural language processing and vision-language models to achieve compositional retrieval in an efficient and innovative manner, while adhering to contest constraints.

+### 1. **Curated Dataset for Training**
+To create a high-quality dataset tailored for our task, we utilized free versions of LLMs such as Gemini, GPT, and Claude.
+These models generated 635 unique templates resembling the Query Text, available in the `prompt_templates.json` file.
+Using predefined objects, we expanded these templates into 15 variations each, resulting in a dataset of 9,525 instances.
+This dataset was the foundation for training our BERT-based model, described in the next section.

-### 1. **BERT Language Model for Object Identification from Query Text**
+### 2. **DistilBERT Language Model for Object Identification from Query Text**
-We fine-tuned a BERT language model on a curated dataset generated using large language models (e.g., GPT, Gemini).
+We wanted to have a model that can identify the objects that will be added and removed from the query image and directly impact the purpose image.
+Therefore,  we fine-tuned the [DistilBERT](https://arxiv.org/abs/1910.01108) language model on the curated dataset.
 The model classifies tokens in the query text into three categories:
 - **Positive (pos):** Objects to be added to the query image.
 - **Negative (neg):** Objects to be removed from the query image.
 - **Other:** Articles, verbs, punctuations, or irrelevant terms.

-An example output demonstrates the BERT model’s capability to identify actionable tokens:
+An example output demonstrates the DistilBERT model’s capability to identify actionable tokens:
 >*"Take out the jacket and the sketchpad; add a laptop, a watering can, and a basket."*

 `other: take`, `other: out`, `other: the`, `neg: jacket`, `other: and`, `other: the`, `neg: sketchpad`, `other: ;`, `other: add`, `other: a`, `pos: laptop`, `other: ,`, `other: a`, `pos: watering`, `pos: can`, `other: ,`, `other: and`, `other: a`, `pos: basket`, `other: .`

 Using this classification, we generate embeddings for each positive and negative object using a template, *"A photo of a \<object>"*.
 These embeddings are later used to refine the query image embedding.

-### 2. **Fine-Tuned OpenCLIP for Multi-Modal Feature Extraction**
+### 3. **Fine-Tuned ViTamin for Multi-Modal Feature Extraction**
-We employed [OpenCLIP](https://github.com/mlfoundations/open_clip), a robust vision-language model, as the backbone for extracting features from both textual and visual modalities.
+We finetuned a variant of the [ViTamin](https://beckschen.github.io/vitamin) model from [OpenCLIP](https://github.com/mlfoundations/open_clip), a robust vision-language model, as the backbone for extracting features from both textual and visual modalities.
 The core innovation lies in modifying the query image embedding:
 - **Adding** embeddings of positive objects derived from the query text.
 - **Subtracting** embeddings of negative objects.

 This process dynamically adjusts the query embedding to closely represent the target image's characteristics.
-By avoiding reliance on object detection, image captioning, or directly-used large language models, our approach remains computationally efficient while adhering to contest constraints.
+By avoiding reliance on object detection, image captioning, or directly-used LLMs, our approach remains computationally efficient while adhering to contest constraints.

 ## 🏆 Results